 Instead of avoiding the anxiety-inducing situation, try a technique called ‘laddering’ – breaking down their worries into manageable chunks and gradually working towards a goal.
 This is a form of exposure therapy often used in the context of cognitive-behavioral therapy, which requires the parents’ involvement to be successful.

 Let’s say your child is afraid of water and swimming.
 Instead of avoiding the pool, create some mini-goals to build their confidence.
-Start out by just sitting and watching other kids swimming.
+Start by just sitting and watching other kids swimming.
 As they feel more comfortable, get them to try dangling their legs in the water, then standing in the shallow end, and so on (1).
-This slow and deliberate exposure to their fears helps them realize that it isn’t so scary after all – and that they are able to cope with any bad feelings that may come up in the process.
+This slow and deliberate exposure to their fears helps them realize that it isn’t so scary after all – and that they can cope with any bad feelings that may come up in the process.

 Take a breath.

 Emotional regulation and self-soothing are crucial to managing anxiety, in both adults and children.
 Help your child calm down by taking slow, deep breaths together.
 Breathe in through the nose for 3 seconds, hold for 3 seconds, and out through the mouth for 5 seconds.
 Doing these exercises will help reverse the fight-or-flight switch in their brain and calm their physical symptoms of anxiety (rapid heartbeat, sweating, shaking).